The WordPress block editor also called the block editor, WordPress editor or Gutenberg editor is the new way of publishing content in WordPress.

 - Show or hide individual panels from the post/page settings.

 Your choice will be stored in your browser’s local storage.
 If you switch browsers, the choice for the view will not be remembered and you have to set your preference again.
-This will be the case when you switch computers as well.
+This will be the case when you switch computers too.

 Safari browser users will experience a reset of default settings once in a while as it is programmed to delete local storage entries every now and then.

-Until the core developers find the best solution, you can use the Persistent block editor settings plugin.
-This plugin stores the Fullscreen mode preference in the database.
+Until the core team find the best solution, you can use the Persistent block editor settings plugin.
+This plugin stores the fullscreen mode preference in the database.
 Hence your fullscreen mode choice stays consistent across browsers and devices.

 You can easily select multiple blocks by doing a partial multi selection of blocks as shown in the video below: